bahadraksakal/MSE_StocksMarketAPI/README.md

 2. Install the project's dependencies using NuGet Package Manager to install the required packages before running the project.

 3. To run the project as Default:\
- &emsp a) Run the project.
+ &emsp; a) Run the project.

 4. To run the project Manually:\
- &emsp a) Run the StocksMarketWebAPI application.\
+ &emsp; a) Run the StocksMarketWebAPI application.\
- &emsp b) Then compile the GetStockService application.\
+ &emsp; b) Then compile the GetStockService application.\
- &emsp c) Run the HangFireApp application.
+ &emsp; c) Run the HangFireApp application.

 5. HangFireApp runs GetStockService once per minute.
 GetStockService pulls all the stocks and sends this data to the Web API.